BystryPL/Bystry.cfg/README.md

 # Bystry.cfg
-Bystry's ET cfg
+Bystry's ETL cfg

-VERY LOW QUALITY GRAPHICS AND SOUNDS.

-With Modus Operandi Spawn Script / Spawn Timer.
+With Modus Operandi Spawn Script

-Copy all files to your legacy/etpro directory - for legacy mod delete all b_ CVARs from bystry.cfg.
+This config is for Legacy mod and client only.

 Spawn points are selected by: arrows.